-Pre: ENG 100; ENG 200 recommended.
 Political philosophy is the search for "the best way to live" - what Socrates and Plato called "the Good Life".
-This is what Socrates and Plato called "the Good Life".
 This is the foundational course of political science.
 It approaches the problems of contemporary life, as experienced by the individual, from a "big picture" understanding of human nature.
 This draws from anthropology, psychology, and world history It brings to bear on the present the wisdom of primordial, classical, modern, and post-modern political philosophy.
-(DH)